It contains the following topics:

 The phases we configured will help you ease your contract and deals management flow, eliminate time and human errors with automatic updates in your contracts and data in your HubSpot system:

-If you to know what properties you need in HubSpot to enable a successful integration, you can see the guide here.
+You can see the guide here to know what properties you need in HubSpot to enable a successful integration.

-Are you curious to learn more about Contractbook in-app HubSpot integration and how you can use it in your contract management?
+Are you curious to learn more about Contractbook in-app HubSpot integration and how to use it in your contract management?
 Here is a link to a demo designed for you by our experts.

-If you still need additional information or assistance, reach out to us at any time by contacting our Support Team.
+If you still need additional information or assistance, reach out to us us anytime by contacting our Support Team.